rubyworks/reusing/README.md

 using SomeModule
 ```

-This can be put in a file too, but the `using SomeModule` will have to
+The top portion can be put in an extension file too, but the `using SomeModule` part
-be reissued in every file the refinement is needed.
+will have to be reissued in every file the refinement is needed.

-For a one off use, this isn't a big deal.
+For a one-off, this isn't a big deal.
 But for a method library such as
 Ruby Facets, this has huge implications.
 In fact, Facets does not yet support
-refinements precisely b/c of this issue.
+refinements precisely becuase of this issue.
 To do so would require maintaining
 a second copy of every method in refinement format.
 While doable, it is obviously
-not DRY, and quite simply a pain in the ass.
+not DRY, and quite simply too much a pain in the ass to bother.

+So I consder what, if anything, could be done about this problem.
+And the idea of
-So the idea of overriding the `using` method to accept a library file name was
+overriding the `using` method to accept a library file name was hatched.
-hatched.
 With it, most extension scripts can be readily used as-is, without all
 the boiler-plate.
 Usage is pretty simple.
 Let's say the example given
 above is in a library file called `some_method.rb`, then we can do: